scottdware/cloudip/README.md

 This program will retrieve a list of all public IP address ranges (v4 or v6) for the three major cloud vendors:

-Amazon AWS, Microsoft Azure and Google
+Amazon AWS (aws), Microsoft Azure (azure) and Google (google)

+Flags:

+For the --vendor (-v) flag, you must specify one of these options: aws | azure | google For the --iptype (-i) flag, you must specify either: 4 or 6

 By default, the ranges are printed to the console/screen.
-If you would like to save them in a file, the output format is CSV, and you can use the "--file" flag to specify a file name.
+If you would like to save them in a file, the output format is CSV, and you can use the "--file" (-f) flag to specify a file name.

 ```
 Usage: